An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Conclusion

 \section{Conclusion}

 In this paper, we propose an Iterative utiliTy judgmEnt fraMework (\modelname) to enhance the utility judgment and QA performance of LLMs by interactions between the steps, inspired by Schutz's philosophical discussion of relevance.
-Our framework achieves state-of-the-art performance in zero-shot scenarios, outperforming previous methods in utility judgments, ranking of topical relevance, and answer generation tasks.
+This is a unified framework of iterative RAG with an emphasis on utility.
+Our framework achieves state-of-the-art performance in zero-shot scenarios, outperforming previous methods in utility judgments, ranking of topical relevance, and answer generation tasks, indicating that the cognitive process of LLMs on a specific topic can also be improved by a similar process.
 Our experiments also highlight the significance of dynamic interaction in achieving high performance and stability.
-Future directions include developing better fine-tuning strategies for utility judgments and creating end-to-end solutions for retrieval and utility judgments.
+Future directions include developing better fine-tuning strategies for utility judgments and creating end-to-end solutions for RAG.